Kiss My Classname: A Counterpoint

-Most Functional CSS practitioners maintain our design language in a components library (html templates) rather than in CSS.
+Most Atomic CSS practitioners maintain our design language in a components library (html templates) rather than in CSS.
 Pattern libraries, yes!
 Style guides, yes!
 Documentation, yes!

-See also Dan Mall’s excellent article Cooking With Design Systems where he demonstrates his Functional CSS design philosophy.
+See also Dan Mall’s excellent article Cooking With Design Systems where he demonstrates his Atomic CSS design philosophy.

 “Employers who see developers and designers as interchangable commodities will hurry their workers along, resulting in bloated codebases that lead intelligent people to blame best practices instead of work processes.”